Jason3x/Wifi-toogle/README.md

 # Installation
 - copy the Wifi-toogle.sh to roms/tools
-- copy Wi-Fi directory to roms
+- copy wifi directory to roms
 - restart the emulationstation to update the tools directory